 407 ETR strives to avoid significant adverse effects from its activities on individuals, communities and the natural environment within which Highway 407 ETR is located or, where this is not possible, to minimize such effects.
-To ensure regulatory compliance, 407 ETR stays abreast of new and evolving environmental laws and regulations and incorporates relevant changes Prepared as at July 16, 2020 into its Environmental Management Plan ("EMP").
+To ensure regulatory compliance, 407 ETR stays abreast of new and evolving environmental laws and regulations and incorporates relevant changes into its Environmental Management Plan ("EMP").
 Periodically, with the assistance of an external advisor, 407 ETR conducts a review of the EMP, including a review of environmental laws and regulations relevant to 407 ETR.